 - Find strength in peer-to-peer support network

-- Gain leadership, compassionate listening, and authentic speaking skills
+- Gain leadership, compassionate listening, authentic speaking, and emotional resiliency skills

-- Interact and share personal experiences with teenage peers in Santa Fe participating in our Peace Ambassador program
+- Interact and share personal stories and histories with teenage peers in New Mexico, USA participating in our Peace Ambassador program

 In 2004, Bessan Abuelaish, a 15-year-old from Gaza, came to our camp in New Mexico.
 Despite the many hardships she had faced during her young life, Bessan refused to give up hope for peace.
 Five years later, Bessan was tragically killed in the fighting between Israel and Gaza, along with her two sisters and a cousin.

 Bessan’s (1988-2009) memory lives on through her father Izzeldin Abuelaish, a medical doctor who worked in Israeli hospitals, and who published a book in remembrance of her called I Shall Not Hate: A Gaza Doctor’s Journey on the Road to Peace and Human Dignity.
 Tomorrow’s Women co-founder and filmmaker Debra Sugerman created the documentary film Broken as a tribute to her legacy as a peacemaker.
 The Gaza Girls program is dedicated to Bessan and all those affected by war and violence.